 An ice-cold fog drifts in from the sea, and to keep warm we make a huge fire from drift wood.
 In the embers, I bake chapatis, and we heat water for tea and coffee – the water is a bit ochre-coloured, but never mind!

 Initially, Kosa Ruskaya Koshka is very narrow, but towards the end it widens out, creating an area, c.
-4 x 4 km, comprising a surprising variety of habitats, including heathland, dominated by crowberry; sandy areas, dominated by a grass, which somewhat resembles lyme grass (Leymus arenarius); littoral meadows with channels and water holes; and sandy beaches.
+4 x 4 km, comprising a surprising variety of habitats, including heathland, dominated by crowberry (Empetrum nigrum), sandy areas, dominated by a grass, which somewhat resembles lyme grass (Leymus arenarius), littoral meadows with channels and water holes, and finally sandy beaches.

 A collection of pictures, depicting this decay, may be studied on the page Decay.

-It is now time to return to the airport city, and Sasha strains the vestihud to its limits.
-Near town we say goodbye to Sasha, and a friend of his brings us to the airport hotel.
+It is now time to return to the airport city, and the vestihud is strained to its limits.
+Back in town, we say goodbye to Sasha, and a friend of his brings us to the airport hotel.

 ”She’s tough!” says Jens, referring to the female receptionist, whom he has met on his earlier trips.
-Max commences to negotiate with her – and today she is smiling and very helpful.
+Max commences negotiating with her – and today she is smiling and very helpful.
 We get a triple room, and later she brings tea and biscuits to our room.

 ”She has never done anything like that before!” says Jens, astonished.
 He and I agree that maybe she has a crush on Max, who is a handsome fellow.